It’s not how we say it, but what we say…

 I did learn something from it, though.
 I know now what my mistake was…

 Dale Carnegie once said: “Always have something to say.
-The man who has something to say and who is known never to speak unless he has, is sure to be listened to.”
+The man who has something to say and who is known never to speak unless he has to, is sure to be listened to.”

 Read ‘woman’ into that too if you want to – although in my experience women always have something to say…

-Well, my mistake wasn’t the photograph or the special effects (although my comment about women many qualify).
+Well, my mistake wasn’t the photograph or the special effects (although my comment about women may qualify).